How to Improve Access to a Surgeon’s Schedule

 The ‘culprit’ behind these methods is often the surgeon.
 They’re used to receiving their schedule on a physical printout, or even a photocopy of a handwritten calendar – and expect that service to continue.
 The fact that there are often last-minute adjustments or cancellations that create panic for everyone, is just a fact of the working day, isn’t it?

 Perhaps they don’t like change – even when it’s for the better.
-But if you want to increase efficiency, convenience and transparency, these outmoded scheduling systems have just got to go.
+But if you want to increase efficiency, convenience and surgeon schedule transparency, these outmoded scheduling systems have just got to go.

 So what are your options?

 Google Calendar or Microsoft Outlook are good choices.
 They allow multiple users to access the same calendar across a range of platforms, including smartphones.
+This helps improve surgeon’s schedule booking with multiple departments.
 They offer clear and easy-to-see color coding, so anyone with access to the document can view changes or updates in real time.

 Google Calendar, especially, has a variety of useful features that lends itself to effective planning.
 Users can attach files directly to an event so that any relevant information is easily accessible.
 There are notifications to remind users about upcoming events and update when there are changes.

 Google Calendar has some great features, shame it’s not HIPAA compliant